The Chinese Habit Of Proximity To Convenience

 Reaching The Pajamas Level Of Convenience (秋裤水平)

-When I was walking to the restaurant with my girlfriend tonight, I joked with her, “You know, I have become more like a Chinese person ever since I moved here.
+When I was walking to the restaurant with my girlfriend tonight, I joked with her, “You know, I have become more like a Chinese person ever since I moved to China.
 The coffee shop, shops, and bank are all within 100 meters from my house.
 I never travel far from home.”

 She laughed out loud at my comment.